lpsinger/userguide/analysis/inference.rst

 **HasNS**: At least one of the compact objects in the binary (that is, the less massive or *secondary* compact object) has a mass that is consistent with a neutron star.
-Specifically, we define this as the probability that the secondary mass satisfies :math:`m_2 \leq 3 M_{\odot}`.
+Specifically, we define this as the probability that the secondary mass satisfies :math:`m_2 \leq M_{\mathrm{max}}`, where :math:`M_{\mathrm{max}}` is the maximum mass allowed by the neutron star equation of state (:term:`EOS`).
+Several NS EOSs are considered and the value is marginalized by weighting using the Bayes factors reported in [#ModelSelection]_.

 **HasRemnant**: The source formed a nonzero mass outside the final remnant compact object.
 Specifically, the probability is calculated using the disk mass fitting formula from [#DiskMass]_ (Equation 4).
+Several neutron star EOSs are considered to compute the remnant mass.
+The value is marginalized by weighting based on Bayes factors in reference mentioned above.

 **HasMassGap**: At least one of the compact objects in the binary has a mass in the hypothetical “mass gap” between neutron stars and black holes, defined here as :math:`3 M_{\odot} \leq m \leq 5 M_{\odot}`.

-The way that these probabilities are calculated for preliminary alerts differs for different search pipelines:

-- For GstLAL, the probabilities consider the uncertainty in the matched-filter estimates of the template parameters.
-The probabilities are calculated using supervised machine learning on a feature space consisting of the masses, spins, and :term:`SNR` of the best-matching template, described in [#MLEMBright]_.
+The mass values mentioned in this section are :term:`source-frame mass`.
+The value reported in the :ref:`preliminary <preliminary>` alert is calculated using a supervised machine learning classifier on a feature space consisting of the masses, spins, and :term:`SNR` of the best-matching template, described in [#MLEMBright]_.
+This is to account for the uncertainty in the reported template parameters compared to the true parameters.
+The value reported in the :ref:`update <update>` alerts uses the :doc:`online parameter estimation <parameter_estimation>` to compute the value.

-- For all other pipelines, the source property probabilities are reported as exactly 0 or exactly 1 depending on whether the corresponding condition is satisfied by the best-matching template. **In this case, these probabilities do not capture uncertainty in the matched-filter estimates of the template parameters, and should be interpreted with caution.**

 .. include:: /journals.rst